RadiantBlockchain/radiant-node/doc/tor.md

 Bitcoin Core automatically creates an onion service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Bitcoin Cash Node is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Radiant Node is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.